centreon/centreon-iac-vagrant/readme.md

 **Method 2**:

-Use these commands to create a default `Vagrantfile`:
+Use this command to create a default `Vagrantfile`:
 ```
 vagrant init lgcosta/centreon
 ```

-To initialize the box with command:
+To initialize the box, use this command:
 ```
 vagrant up
 ```